 Mother and Daughter

-Elise, 36, has Asperger’s.
+Elise, 36, is autistic.
 She sits in her mother’s living room, researching the neurological implications of trauma spectrum disorders in early childhood development.
 Her mother, Linda, 58, sits in a recliner with a blanket over her lap, reading glasses perched low on her nose as she scrolls through Facebook on an iPad.
 Fox News, a news network with a conservative affiliation, plays in the background.
 Something piques Linda’s interest, and she turns up the television, watching intently over her reading glasses.

 Elise, annoyed with the volume level, closes her laptop and resigns that she will not be able to concentrate.
 She looks at the television.
 A ruggedly handsome, square-jawed man speaks with a strong accent and colloquial (improper) English.
 He wears faded jeans and a worn work shirt with his name on the chest: Rick.
 A hard hat bounces on his head as he talks with passion about his situation.
 Rick is a plumber or a construction worker or some other manual labor position, and he’s decrying the corruption in the “liberal agenda.”